Director - Property Team Leader | Whangarei

-Steve has a large conveyancing and general practice.
-He has very wide experience in all matters relating to property transactions, property securities, leases, small businesses, wills, residential and commercial transactions.
+Steve has a strong conveyancing and general practice, with broad experience in all matters relating to property transactions, property securities, leases, small businesses, wills, residential and commercial transactions.

-Steve is a popular lawyer who relates very well to his clients.
+Steve is a people person!
+A familiar face around Whangarei and the North, Steve relates well to his clients.
 He is able to set people at ease and explain legal documents, which can appear confusing or complex, in a simple and clear manner.

-Steve graduated from Auckland University in 1979 and was admitted to the bar in 1980.
-He has been a partner of this firm since 1985 and is a Notary Public.
+He has been a partner of WRMK Lawyers (then known as Webb Ross) since 1985 and is a Notary Public.

 Contact Steve Wong

 |DDI||09 470 2425|